qmul-github/teaching_material/README.md

 Please note that this is a public repository.

-Please email r.castillo@qmul.ac.uk to request collaborator access to this repositor.
+Please email eecs-systems-team@lists.eecs.qmul.ac.uk to request collaborator access to this repositor.
 Please include the module code/s teaching material is intended for.